James Miller - The Tribune

 James Miller

-James Michael Zeke Miller, 69, of Wellington, Florida, formerly of Proctorville, died on Jan.
+James Michael “Zeke” Miller, 69, of Wellington, Florida, formerly of Proctorville, died on Jan.
 14, 2021, at Emogene Dolin Jones Hospice House.

-There will be a gathering held for family and friends at Hall Funeral Home, Proctorville, 4–6 p.m. on Friday and a memorial service in Hialeah, Florida.
+There will be a private service held for close family and friends at the funeral home and a memorial service in Hialeah, Florida, where his brothers and sisters at the fire department will celebrate his life and honor his memory.

 Hall Funeral Home and Crematory, Proctorville, is assisting the family with arrangements.